For coding agents

 Sharing rows with share links

-const link = db.createShareLink(board, shareToken);
+const editorLink = db.createShareLink(board, "all-editor").value;

-const sharedBoard = await db.acceptInvite(link);
+const sharedBoard = await db.acceptInvite(editorLink);

 acceptInvite accepts either a full invite URL or a pre-parsed { ref, shareToken? } object from db.parseInvite(input).
 In React, useAcceptInviteFromUrl(db, ...) handles the common invite-landing flow for you.

-const submissionLink = db.createShareLink(board, "submitter").value;
+const submissionLink = db.createShareLink(board, "index-submitter").value;

 const joined = await db.joinInvite(submissionLink);

-// joined.role === "submitter"
+// joined.role === "index-submitter"

 Setup